+In 1492, Spain expelled its Jewish population.
+The sizable Jewish community was given three months to liquidate its property and leave.
 Two places offered immediate relief: Portugal and the Ottoman Empire.
-However, over time, as the political situation across Europe shifted, new opportunities for Jewish settlement materialized.
-Chief among these was Holland (particularly Amsterdam), which emerged from the 80 year Wars of Spanish Succession as an independent nation in 1648.
+However, as the political situation across Europe shifted, new opportunities for Jewish settlement materialized, particularly Holland, which emerged from the 80 year Wars of Spanish Succession as an independent nation in 1648.

 The Dutch: Tolerant Traders

 Dutch principles of religious toleration were born out of the exigencies of warfare and the need to establish peace among her religiously heterogeneous population.
 New Christian skills and contacts were welcomed during the protracted warfare with Spain.
 Article XIII of the Treaty of Utrecht, which ratified the union of the northern provinces, declared that no one was to be prosecuted for his religious beliefs.
 Although this clause was intended to benefit the Protestants and keep peace among Christians, it provided the legal basis upon which Jews immediately began to take up residence and seek recognition in Holland.
 There the Sephardim would find the ideal conditions to create a New Jerusalem.

 The Dutch capital was the emporium of 17th-century Europe, her harbor teeming with ships brimful of goods from the Americas and the Far East.
 Her people eagerly invented themselves as a new nation; beguiled by commerce and its possibilities, they were nonetheless characterized by sobriety of behavior and distaste for both superstition and any pretension of nobility.
 The city’s great wealth was based on three factors: her fleet, her thriving trade, and a policy of tolerance that attracted some of the most enterprising and ambitious souls on the Continent….